National pavilions at the Venice Biennale

-The national pavilions host each participant nation's official representation during the Venice Biennale, an international art biennial exhibition held in Venice, Italy.
-Some countries own pavilion buildings in the Giardini della Biennale while others rent buildings throughout the city, but each country controls its own selection process and production costs.
+The national pavilions host each participating nation's official representation at the Venice Biennale, an international art biennial exhibition held in Venice, Italy.
+Some countries own pavilion buildings in the Giardini della Biennale, while others rent buildings throughout the city; however, each country controls its own selection process and production costs.

 Background

 The Venice Biennale is an international art biennial exhibition held in Venice, Italy.
 Often described as "the Olympics of the art world", participation in the Biennale is a prestigious event for contemporary artists.
-The festival has become a constellation of shows: a central exhibition curated by that year's artistic director, national pavilions hosted by individual nations, and independent exhibitions throughout Venice.
-The Biennale parent organization also hosts regular festivals in other arts: architecture, dance, film, music, and theater.
+The festival has become a constellation of shows: a central exhibition curated by that year's artistic director, national pavilions hosted by individual nations, and independent exhibitions held throughout Venice.
+The Biennale's parent organisation also runs regular festivals in other arts: architecture, dance, film, music and theatre.

-Outside of the central, international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
-Nations that own their pavilion buildings, such as the 30 housed on the Giardini, are responsible for their own upkeep and construction costs as well.
+Outside the central international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
+Nations that own their pavilion buildings – such as the 30 housed in the Giardini – are responsible for their own upkeep and construction costs as well.
 Nations without dedicated buildings create pavilions in venues throughout the city.